tanish-1363/Frequency-Severity-GLM/README.md

 | **agecat1 (Young)** | 0.276 | 1.319 | `0.0030 **` | Young driver crashes cause **31.9% more dollar damage**. |
 | **areaF (High Density)**| 0.334 | 1.397 | `0.0039 **` | Urban/dense area crashes cost **39.7% more**. |

-### 4. Pure Premium Synthesis
+### 4. Pure Premium Calculation
-With both engines optimized, the models are applied across the entire portfolio to calculate the individual risk cost.
+The final risk cost for any driver in the portfolio is calculated using

 **The Pricing Equation:** `Expected Frequency × Expected Severity = Pure Premium`